Life on the edge

 - Watch out for huge white-tailed eagles and golden eagles.
 Both breed in good numbers here.

-- Traverse the spectacular Rum Cuillin – one of Scotland's most spectacular routes.
+- Traverse the spectacular Rum Cuillin – one of Scotland's most spectacular routes. (check for any temporary advice regarding access on the Visiting the Reserve page)

 - Walk or cycle to Kilmory or Harris to see the famous Rum red deer.
 If you visit during the rut, expect to see and hear roaring stags battling for their harems of hinds.